zancas/OTF-Magic-Folder-proposal/narrative.rst

 kind of intuitive, user-friendly workflow that Dropbox and Google Drive do.

-If we are successful, this technology will help empower people in repressive countries to communicate, collaborate, and organize, without incurring the unnecessary risks of being exploited or censored by repressive regimes.
+If we are successful, this technology will help empower people in repressive countries to communicate, collaborate, and organize, while greatly reducing the risks of being exploited or censored by repressive regimes.

 ¹ Singel, R “Dropbox Lied to Users About Data Security, Complaint to FTC Alleges” Wired (2011) <http://www.wired.com/2011/05/dropbox-ftc/>